Skip to main content

 For developers who have implemented the basic optimizations and still find themselves hitting rate limits, advanced strategies involving caching architecture, request batching, and intelligent model routing can push your effective throughput significantly higher.
 These techniques require more initial setup but pay dividends across every session.

 Implement session management to control context growth.
-Claude Code conversations accumulate context over time, and a session that starts with 5,000 tokens of history can balloon to 50,000 tokens after thirty minutes of active development.
-Each subsequent prompt carries this growing context, which accelerates token consumption exponentially.
+Claude Code conversations accumulate context over time.
 Break long development sessions into shorter, focused conversations.
-When you finish one logical task — say, fixing a bug in the authentication module — start a new Claude Code session for the next task rather than continuing in the same conversation.
-This resets the context window and keeps per-interaction token costs from spiraling upward.
+When you finish one logical task, start a new Claude Code session for the next task rather than continuing in the same conversation.
+This resets the working context and keeps old tool output from being carried forward.

 Use complementary tools for non-AI tasks.
 Not every development task needs AI assistance, and many common operations can be handled more efficiently by specialized tools that do not consume your Claude quota.
 Use grep or ripgrep for searching code patterns, git log and git blame for understanding code history, your IDE's language server for go-to-definition and find-references, and static analysis tools for linting and type checking.
 By handling these operations outside of Claude Code, you reserve your AI quota for tasks where Claude's intelligence genuinely adds value: code generation, complex debugging, architecture decisions, and natural-language code review.